ayushpatel-srijan/MMM_poc/README.md

+## Deployment: Setting up and Deploying the MMM PoC Application

 1. Connect using PEM Key:
    - Open your terminal or command prompt.
    - Use the following command to connect to the server using the PEM key: